jlvandenhout/iota-streams-experience/succeeding/notifications/README.md

 ## Step 5.
 Listen to the Channel
-In this step, we write a function that listens the Recipient to the Channel, using the Application Instance and Message ID.
+In this step, we write a function that lets the Recipient listen to the Channel, using the Application Instance and Message ID.

 1. In the `lib.rs` file, create a function called `listen`.